 The range of journals to choose from can be restricted based on funder requirements.

 Funding organisations increasingly require peer-reviewed research outputs to be made freely available to the public immediately after publication.
 This can be achieved by publishing in a compliant Open Access journal, or by archiving publications in an Open Access repository.
 Open Access journals and hybrid journals may require an additional payment to the publisher for the article to be made Open Access immediately on the date of publication.

 Funding organisations are also increasingly requiring grantees to deposit their research data in appropriate public archives or storers to validate results and further work by other researchers.
 Because it can take some time to write up results after work has been completed, policies may allow a reasonable period of grace during which the original researchers have exclusive access to the data before it has to be deposited in a public archive.
 The lengths of such periods vary by subject discipline.

 SHERPA Juliet is a searchable database of up-to-date information concerning funders’ policies and the open access, publication and data archive requirements.

 By signing a Copyright Transfer Agreement, you (partially) transfer your copyright to a publisher; a transfer is definitive.
 The agreement is a contract between you and the publisher to reproduce, distribute and sell your work for a fee.

 The standard contract used by your publisher is not binding as long as you do not agree.
-Amendments can be made if you resist the pressure from the publisher and talk to him.
-You can negotiate the terms of that contract so read the fine print first.
-Ask yourself: is it an exclusive license?
-Can the license be terminated?
+Amendments can be made if you resist the pressure from the publisher and negotiate the terms of the contract.

 4. Open Access